-Minimizing the impact of cloud outages in 2023
+Minimizing the impact of cloud outages

 Since the historic AWS outage in December 2021, more than 15 additional, high-profile cloud outages have disrupted the availability of widely used business applications.
 Most recently, a Microsoft outage in January of this year created global disruption for Azure, Teams, Outlook, and Sharepoint users, followed by an additional incident affecting Outlook users in February.